bemyohannes/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Setup Resources in Azure
-- Ensure Connectivity between the client and Domain Controller
+- Ensure Connectivity Between the Client and Domain Controller
 - Install Active Directory
-- Create an Admin and Normal User Account in AD
+- Create an Admin and Normal User Account in Active Directory
-- Join Client-1 to your domain (mydomain.com)
+- Join Client-1 to Your Domain (mydomain.com)
-- Setup Remote Desktop for non-administrative users on Client-1
+- Setup Remote Desktop for Non-Administrative Users on Client-1
-- Create a bunch of additional users and attempt to log into client-1 with one of the users
+- Create Additional Users and Attempt to Login to Client-1 With One of the Users

 <h2>Deployment and Configuration Steps</h2>